Urinary tract infection

 UTIs are rare during infancy but they are much more common in boys than in girls.
 Boys who are circumcised are far less likely than uncircumcised boys to develop UTIs by the time they are 1 year old.
 After the age of 2 years, UTIs are more common in girls.
 As with adults, E. coli is the most common cause of UTIs in children.

-Vesicoureteral Reflux (VUR).
-Vesicoureteral reflux (VUR) is the cause of up to half of urinary tract infections that occur during childhood.
+Vesicoureteral reflux (VUR) is the cause of up to half of the UTIs that occur during childhood.
 VUR also puts children at risk for UTI recurrence.

 VUR is a condition in which the urine backs up into the kidneys.
-Normally, when the bladder becomes filled, the muscle in the wall of the bladder contracts, and the urine leaves the body via another tube called the urethra.
-There is a valve-like mechanism where the ureters join the bladder.
-These valves' job is to keep urine from flowing backward towards the kidneys when the bladder contracts.
+Normally, urine travels from the kidneys through the ureters, and into the bladder.
+When the bladder becomes filled, the muscle in the bladder wall contracts, and the urine leaves the body through another tube called the urethra.
+There is a valve-like mechanism at the point where the ureters join the bladder.
+The job of these valves is to keep urine from flowing backward towards the kidneys when the bladder contracts.
 If the valves do not work well, urine may remain in the bladder where bacteria can grow.
 The back flow of urine may also carry any infection from the bladder up into the kidneys.

 Catheterization and UTI Risk

-Most UTIs that develop in hospitalized patients are due to urinary catheters.
+Most UTIs that develop in hospitalized people are due to urinary catheters.
 The longer any urinary catheter is in place, the higher the risk for growth of bacteria and an infection.
 In most cases of catheter-induced UTIs, there are no symptoms.
-Because of the risk for wider infection, however, anyone requiring a catheter should be screened for infection.
+However, due to the risk for wider infection, anyone requiring a catheter should be screened for infection.
 Catheters should be used only when necessary and should be removed as soon as possible.

 All older adults who are immobilized, catheterized, or dehydrated are at increased risk for UTIs.
 Nursing home residents, particularly those who are incontinent, are at very high risk.